zonemaster/zonemaster/test-zone-data/README.md

    ```
    sudo sh add-ip.sh
    ```
 3. Start `coredns`.
-It will be running in the forground until terminated.
+It will be running in the foreground until terminated.
    ```
    sudo coredns --conf main.cfg
    ```